Free cookie consent management tool by TermsFeed A156.44 - 2025 Hardware for Architectural Glass Openings

 American National Standard for Hardware for Architectural Glass Openings

-Standard ANSI/BHMA A156.44-2021 establishes performance requirements for exit device hardware used on swinging architectural glass doors and includes operational, cycle, strength and security tests.
-For further information, consult the full standard.
+This Standard establishes performance requirements for architectural hardware used on swinging architectural glass doors and includes operational, cycle, strength and security tests.
+For further information, consult the full standard, ANSI/BHMA A156.44 for Hardware for Architectural Glass Openings.

 Below are an explanation and some examples of the evaluations conducted for certification: